phx/phxutils/README.md

 ## Requirements:

-In order to fully-utilize all of the scripts included in `shellutils`, Linux is a pre-requisite, but many will work on MacOS (but some may need to be tweaked a bit).
+In order to fully-utilize all of the scripts included in `phxutils`, Linux is a pre-requisite, but many will work on MacOS (some may need to be tweaked a bit).

 To view individual requirements, feel free to view each package's README file.